Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 This section assumes that you have a working development environment and some familiarity with source control concepts, as well as a somewhat-modern smartphone to test your application.
 While this section won't teach you how to code, our goal is for the instructions to be as accessible as possible.
 If you're just getting started, we recommend installing the free code editor [Visual Studio Code](https://code.visualstudio.com/), which will direct you to install [git](https://git-scm.com/download) source control on your computer.
 You will also need to install the [Node.js runtime and "npm" package manager](https://nodejs.org/en/download/).

 ## Create Accounts

 You will need to create several accounts in your SG's name to deploy your customized version of Hooligan Hymnal.
-This section will go through each, and direct you to take notes for idk shit you'll need for the manifest or heroku server env TODO
+For each (excepting a pesonal GitHub account- more on this later), we recommend using the email you created for this project (above) or your SG email.

+We recommend saving all of the credentials somewhere that the officers of your SG can access them in case another developer joins and needs to reference them or you need to step back.
+Also

+### GitHub (recommended)

-* [GitHub](https://github.com/) for cloud source control.
-Each developer will have their own user account, and creating an [Organization](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams) for your SG is recommended.
+The official code repository for Hooligan Hymnal lives on [GitHub](https://github.com/).
+Create a personal account if you don't already have one, and creating an [Organization](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams) for your SG is recommended.

+### Expo

-* [Expo](https://expo.io/) is based on React Native, and we use Expo services in the application and server.
+[Expo](https://expo.io/) is a technology platform based on React Native, and we use Expo services in the application and server.

+After you create your SG account, download the Expo client app from [Google Play](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US) and/or [Apple App Store](https://apps.apple.com/us/app/expo-client/id982107779), and log in once it's installed.
+You'll use this app to test Hooligan Hymnal and see your configuration changes.

+### MongoDB Cloud Atlas

-* [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is used for cloud data storage.
+[MongoDB Cloud Atlas](https://www.mongodb.com/cloud/atlas) is used for cloud data storage.
+Name this account after your SG as well.

+### Cloudinary

-* [Cloudinary](https://cloudinary.com/) is currently used to store images used in the Roster and News Feed.
+[Cloudinary](https://cloudinary.com/) is currently used to store images used in the Roster and News Feed.
+It's a paid service, but so far no SG has exceeded the free quota.
-* [Heroku](https://www.heroku.com/) is currently the recommended host for the server.
-* [Firebase](https://firebase.google.com/) is the service used to manage push notifications for Android devices.
-Firebase uses a Google account, so use the same one you use for Google Play.

 Tip: You can get extra quota on your Cloudinary account (and get more usage out of the free tier) by following Cloudinary on Facebook/Twitter.
 Look on the right-side of the dashboard for more information.

+### Google Firebase

+[Firebase](https://firebase.google.com/) is the service used to manage push notifications for Android devices.
+Firebase will use the same Google Account that you use for Google Play.

+TODO: `google-services.json`

+### Heroku

+[Heroku](https://www.heroku.com/) is currently the recommended host for the server.

+### Android Developer / Google Play

+TODO

+### Apple Developer/ Apple App Store

+TODO

 ## Create a Database

-TODO: Make this a sub-section under Create Accounts and restructure that section

-Log into your MongoDB Cloud account and create a free M0 sandbox cluster.
+Log into MongoDB Cloud Atlas and create a free M0 sandbox cluster.
 Once the cluster is created, press the "connect" button to begin the process of generating a URI to feed into Heroku.
 You will use the Node 2.2.1.2+ option to generate the URI.
 Create a username and STRONG password.
 Once your URI has been generated, go to the "Network Access" tab in the cluster settings.
 The free tier of does not allow for specific IP whitelisting, so set the allowed IPs to 0.0.0.0/0.
 This will open your DB to access from anywhere in the world, so a secure password is essential.

 ## Fork the Code